futoin/specs/draft/ftn3_iface_definition.md

     *Must be generated on Executor side*.
 * **InternalError** - unexpected internal error on Executor side, including internal CommErrors.
     *Must be generated on Executor side*.
+* **InvokerError** - unexpected internal error on Invoker side, not realted to CommErrors.
+    *Must be generated on Invoker side*

 # 2. Interface concept